Glen Raven Selects Warren County for Major Expansion

 Founded in 1880, Glen Raven, Inc. is a family-owned company with a portfolio of global businesses built around category-leading brands.
 The company has three divisions: Glen Raven Custom Fabrics with flagship brands Sunbrella® and Dickson®; Glen Raven Technical Fabrics with GlenGuard®, Strata™ and Glen Raven Logistics®; and Trivantage®, one of the nation’s largest business-to-business distributors for the awning, marine, upholstery and shade sail industries.
 Glen Raven, Inc. is a leader in the upholstery, marine, technical shading, automotive, military, geotextile, and protective work wear markets and operates national distribution and logistics subsidiaries.

 Headquartered in Burlington, N.C., Glen Raven, Inc. has locations in 23 countries across six continents and product sales into more than 120 countries worldwide.
-For more information, visit https://www.glenraven.com/.
+For more information, visit glenraven.com/.

 About Glen Raven Custom Fabrics: